AlmasM/face_rekognition_AWS/README.md

      - The result will be, new file `currIm_emotion.jpg` with all the emotions identified for each face in the `currIm.jpg` image.
   4. Once both `emotion_main()` and `recognition_main()` executed, the result will be projected on web browser of your choosing *automatically*.

+ **Note** The following code has been used from [Amazon AWS Rekognition Documentation](https://docs.aws.amazon.com/rekognition/latest/dg/search-face-with-id-procedure.html)

 ### Putting it all together
 1. Open terminal and type `python3 camera.py`
 2. Open web browser and type `http://0.0.0.0:8000/index.html`
-2. Open new terminal window, or new tab and type `python test_collection.py`
+3. Open new terminal window, or new tab and type `python test_collection.py`
    - You can also run both `camera.py` and `test_collection.py` in the same terminal window.
 In that case, type
    ```
    $ python camera.py &
    $ python test_collection.py
    ```
+ 4. **Result** webpage with 3 images: original image (currIm.jpg), identified faces image, and emotion + identified faces